-For Canadian Stock Transfer Company, depending on the company statement, indicate termination from the plan and/or request a share certificate for all whole shares and a cheque for any fractional shares.
-Make sure you sign and date the statement stub if indicated.
+For Canadian Stock Transfer Company, depending on the company statement, I indicated termination from the plan and/or request a share certificate for all whole shares and a cheque for any fractional shares.
+Make sure you also sign and date the statement stub if indicated.

 Step 3 – Take letter of direction + statement stub + stamp and mail away!